 If daffodils come into leaf but produce no flowers they are known as blind daffodils the causes are:

-- Planting too shallow is a most common cause it is essential that bulbs are planted at least twice or three times their height into the soil.
+Planting too shallow is a most common cause it is essential that bulbs are planted at least three times their height into the soil.
 This is the most common cause of daffodils not flowering.
 Mark the daffodils and then when flowering is over, dig up the bulbs and replant to the correct depth.

 No flowers on Tulips